A Supreme Court Case This Week Could Change US Digital Privacy Standards - Slashdot

 Here are some scenarios that would *not* qualify as invasion of privacy:

-- If you did something on property that was not yours, an
+- If you did something on property that was not yours, and it was made public;

+I am not sure of a situation where you give personal information to someone, and they make it public after making no guarantees to you that they would keep such information secret.
+Are you foolish for giving the information without such guarantees, or should you expect that because the information is personal, you should automatically assume it should be kept secret?
+Why should you have such an expectation?